Blogs

 What is LED Lighting?

-In simplest terms, LEDs or Light Emitting Diodes are special types of semiconductors that give out light whenever current flows through them.
+In simplest terms, LEDs or Light light-emitting diodes are special types of semiconductors that give out light whenever current flows through them.
 Unlike traditional incandescent lights, LEDs consume very little electricity because they don’t need to heat any filaments to produce heat – they only need current to flow through them.

 Below are the specific ways you can save with LEDs: